 6. When to use sonography to assess patient risk;

 8. Quality and risk management;

-9. Management and effective response to medical and/or
+9. Management and effective response to medical and/or surgical emergency;

 10. Management and effective response to fire;

-11. Ensuring compliance with all applicable federal, state,
+11. Ensuring compliance with all applicable federal, state, and local laws;

 12. Abortion facility security;